exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 anchoring transaction using [deterministic algorithm](#creating-anchoring-transaction).
 Its results are guaranteed to
 match for every honest validator.
 Such an anchoring transaction spend one or more UTXOs from the current anchoring multisig address.
-Bitcoin allows different validators sign this transactions separately from each other, thus every validator can sign it without regard for other validators.
+Every validator can sign it without regard for other validators as it is allowed by Bitcoin.
 All signatures are published into Exonum blockchain.

 Exonum uses `M-of-N` multisig addresses, where `N` is a number of anchoring validators (`N` <= 15 because of bitcoin restrictions) and `M`